darkroomengineering/hamo/README.md

 `useInterval` – create and dispose intervals.

+`useIsClient` – returns true if window is defined.

 `useIsTouchDevice` – returns true if client is using a touch-capable device.

 `useIsVisible` – returns true if a reference node is in the viewport.